sparkflows/sparkflows-docs/docs/user-guide/data-preparation/others.rst

    * - Windows Analytics
      - It selects a value by application of windows functions such as first_val/last_val within a group of rows.
    * - Windows Ranking
      - It ranks rows within a group using a windows function.
+   * - Flatten
+     - It adds new columns for each element of a struct present in a Column data.
+   * - Explode
+     - It adds new rows for each value of an array data that is contained in a column data.

 Columns Rename